albinols/SignalRChatAppV2/README.md

 - Real-time chat functionality using SignalR
 - User authentication (login and signup)
 - Messages are displayed to all connected users
-- Basic encryption for message content (optional)
+- Basic encryption for message content
 - HTTPS for secure communication using a self-signed certificate

 ## Running the Application Locally